IBMAppModernization/app-modernization-microservices-lab-openshift4/README.md

 ![Dashboard](images/ss2.png)

-3. Click **Add Client** and name the client `Client2`.
+4.3 Click **Add Client** and name the client `Client2`.
 Click **OK**

 ![Dashboard](images/ss3.png)

-4. Click on the link in the **Name** column to see the  details of Client2
+4.4 Click on the link in the **Name** column to see the  details of Client2

-5. Do 3 or 4 "Buy" operations with different stock tickers (e.g. STT, T, GOOG, IBM).
+4.5 Do 3 or 4 "Buy" operations with different stock tickers (e.g. STT, T, GOOG, IBM).

 ![Dashboard](images/ss4.png)

-6. Sell part of one of the holdings you just bought and verify that the table is updated appropriately
+4.6 Sell part of one of the holdings you just bought and verify that the table is updated appropriately

-7. Click on **Feedback** and submit some client feedback.
+4.7 Click on **Feedback** and submit some client feedback.
 If the client sounds really angry they'll get 3 free trades otherwise they'll get one free trade.

 ![Feedback](images/ss5.png)

-8. Verify that the data flow of `portfolio->Kafka->event-consumer->trade-history-Mongo` works by querying the **trade-history*** service via an endpoint  that makes it do a Mongo query.
+4.8 Verify that the data flow of `portfolio->Kafka->event-consumer->trade-history-Mongo` works by querying the **trade-history** service via an endpoint  that makes it do a Mongo query.
 Add the path `/trades/Client2` to the  route for the **trade-history** microservice.
 For example `http://stocktrader-microservices.apps.ocp.kubernetes-workshops.com/trade-history/trades/Client2` for the route used in the example above.

-9. Enter the URL in another browser tab and verify that the history has captured  all the  trades you did while testing.
+4.9 Enter the URL in another browser tab and verify that the history has captured  all the  trades you did while testing.
 A partial screen shot of what you should get back is shown below:

 ![Trade History](images/ss6.png)